DmK78/WeatherKt/README.md

 A forecast for 5 days is available, as well as pronosis for 24 hours with an interval of 3 hours.
  At the first start, it determines the location and receives the corresponding forecast.
 With further launches, the geolocation forecast gets only when you click on the corresponding icon.
 You can also search for places on Google Places.
-There is also a modest widget that is updated every 30 minutes, the widget can also be updated by click.

 This project uses: